energietransitie/twomes-dataset-windesheim-assendorp2021/README.md

-# Dataset Assendorp 2021 - Digital Twins for the heating transition
+# Twomes Dataset Assendorp 2021 (metadata only; real data follows)

 Dataset containing anonimized energy and temperature data from homes in the Assendorp neighbourhood in Zwolle, the Netherlands

+*The dataset is currently in review to ensure it meet our standards for anonimization.
+Here, you can already view the metadata, so you know what you may expect.*

 ## Table of contents
 * [General info](#general-info)